home-assistant/hassbian-scripts/README.md

 ```
 This script was originally contributed by [@Ludeeus](https://github.com/Ludeeus).

-## Uppgrade script components
+## Upgrade script components

-### Uppgrade your Home Assistant installation *(uppgrade_home-assistant.sh)*
+### Upgrade your Home Assistant installation *(uppgrade_home-assistant.sh)*
-This script will automate the process of uppgrading your Home Assistant to the newest version.
+This script will automate the process of upgrading your Home Assistant to the newest version.
 ```
-sudo hassbian-config uppgrade home-assistant
+sudo hassbian-config upgrade home-assistant
 ```
 This script was originally contributed by [@Ludeeus](https://github.com/Ludeeus).

-### Uppgrade your HASSbian installation *(uppgrade_hassbian.sh)*
+### Upgrade your HASSbian installation *(uppgrade_hassbian.sh)*
-This script will uppdate the base OS on the system.
+This script will update the base OS on the system.
 ```
-sudo hassbian-config uppgrade hassbian
+sudo hassbian-config upgrade hassbian
 ```
 This script was originally contributed by [@Landrash](https://github.com/Landrash).

-### Uppgrade HASSbian-scripts *(uppgrade_hassbian-script.sh)*
+### Upgrade HASSbian-scripts *(uppgrade_hassbian-script.sh)*
 This will download and install the newest published version of HASSBian-scripts.
 ```
-sudo hassbian-config uppgrade hassbian-script
+sudo hassbian-config upgrade hassbian-script
 ```
 This script was originally contributed by [@Ludeeus](https://github.com/Ludeeus).

-### Uppgrade HASSbian-scripts from dev brach *(uppgrade_hassbian-script-dev.sh)*
+### Upgrade HASSbian-scripts from dev branch *(uppgrade_hassbian-script-dev.sh)*
 This will download and install the newest additions to the dev branch of HASSbian-Scripts.
-_Note that this is intended on people who like living on the 'bleeding edge', it is not recomended using this in a production setup._
+_Note that this is intended on people who like living on the 'bleeding edge', it is not recommended using this in a production setup._
 ```
-sudo hassbian-config uppgrade hassbian-script
+sudo hassbian-config upgrade hassbian-script
 ```
 This script was originally contributed by [@Ludeeus](https://github.com/Ludeeus).